Tabletop RPG advice for little dragons

 A high-Intelligence character is accustomed to focusing on studies and investigations without getting distracted.
 They’re the kind of people you might have to pull away from books when a high-stakes question needs an answer.
 They like to plan and usually have a backup plan in case things fail.
 They’re also typically well-read and can easily relate one subject to another they’ve read about.
 Intelligent characters also hate being understimulated and will seek out interesting or challenging things to learn—although they may get frustrated with research tasks if they consider the subject matter dull or banal.

 Low-Intelligence characters may be easily bored or distracted from mental tasks (even ones they’re interested in) and may be slow to put together clues, even if the player is good at those things.
 They’re not necessarily poorly educated but may have trouble recalling things they remember from school.
-They will often prefer physical or improvisational solutions to problems rather than extensive planning.
+They often prefer physical or improvisational solutions to problems rather than extensive planning.

 Classes likely to have a high Intelligence include: